mzietz/HalloApp/readme.md

 ## A learning app for german learning koreans.

+### Installation

+Only the kivy module is necessary to run the code.

 ### App structure

 The app is built within the kivy framework.
 It basically consists of three files: